yaoxkkkkk/PhyPredi/README.md

 ## 2. What to input

-- If only the primary transcript's protein sequence FASTA file is provided, add the protein file.
+- If the primary transcript's protein sequence FASTA file is provided, add the protein file.
 - If the primary transcript's protein sequence FASTA file is not provided, add the genome file and the annotation file.

 gzipped files are supported.